aashutoshrathi/Insta-Downloader-Extension/README.md

 [![forthebadge](http://forthebadge.com/images/badges/uses-js.svg)](http://forthebadge.com)
 [![forthebadge](http://forthebadge.com/images/badges/makes-people-smile.svg)](http://forthebadge.com)

-A simple chrome extension that injects a button to each post to download the corresponding image/video in the best available quality. :tada:.
+An extension that injects a button to each post to download the corresponding image/video in the best available quality. :tada:.

 ## In action :movie_camera: